wildly curious

 Truth & Treason still

-At the time, listening to BBC broadcasts was illegal, but Huebener tuned in anyway — and learned the truth about Nazi propaganda.
+At the time, listening to BBC broadcasts was illegal, but Hübener tuned in anyway — and learned the truth about Nazi propaganda.
 With two friends, he printed and distributed leaflets exposing government lies.
-He was arrested, tried as an adult and became the youngest member of the German resistance to be executed.
-We are talking to BYU professor emeritus Alan Keele and filmmaker Matthew Whitaker to explore Helmuth Huebner’s life, his resistance and why his story still matters.
+He was arrested, tried as an adult, and became the youngest member of the German resistance to be executed.
+We're talking with scholar Alan Keele and filmmaker Matt Whittaker about Helmuth Hübener's life, his resistance, and why his story still matters.

 GUESTS –